Yassir-hk/Data-structures/README.md

-# Content
+# Data structures
+Data structures are specialized formats for organizing and storing data in computer programs.
+They provide efficient and optimized ways to access, manipulate, and store data.
+Data structures improve the efficiency of the program and code readability.

-This repository contains my implementation of classic data structures using C++
+This repository contains my implementation of classic and common data structures using C++.

-# List of implemented data structures in this repository
+List of implemented data structures in this repository :
-Doubly linked list
+- Doubly linked list